0Akise/AntColony/README.md

 - [ ] Sidepanel MousePos is not set respect to the World
 - [ ] Hive hitbox is not accurate
 - [ ] Ant textures escape border of the world
+- [ ] Ants are following different color of pheromones